thedanielvogelsang/rales_engine/README.md

 ##Getting Started

-Rales Engine is a Ruby on Rails Application that requires both Ruby and Rails to be installed on your machine
+Rales Engine is a Ruby on Rails application that requires both Ruby and Rails to be installed on your machine

 Ruby:
 From your bash run: